aislingf15-gh/Project-Christmas-Cracker-v2/VERCEL_DEPLOYMENT.md

 1. Check the Vercel function logs for detailed error messages
 2. Verify your Supabase database is properly configured
 3. Test the API endpoints directly using tools like Postman or curl
+4. Consider upgrading to Supabase Pro for better connection pooling options